Skip to main content

 Notice

-Please refer to section Navigating Channel Properties, Plug-ins, and Parameter Pages in the Control Area to know how to access the MIDI page of the Input properties in the software and from your controller.
+Please refer to section Navigating Channel properties, Plug-ins, and Parameter pages to know how to access the MIDI page of the Input properties in the software and from your controller.

 The MIDI input settings for Sounds and Groups provide following parameters: